 So, What Now?

 It bears repeating - buying a house is a big decision, and one that should be made wisely.
-There are many things to consider: your income, your expenses, and your budget, and you should start shopping around with lenders to find the best deal for you.
+There are many things to consider: your income, your expenses, and your budget, and start shopping around with lenders to find the best deal for you.
 Also look at your life and the next couple years and try to get an idea of what type of family life you want and what you think you’ll need.

 Finally, take your time.
-This is a huge decision, but it’s also an exciting one, and if you plan carefully, you can help ensure that your biggest financial move will also be your smartest one.
+This is a stressful decision, but it’s also an exciting one, and if you plan carefully, you can help ensure that your biggest financial move will also be your smartest one.

-When you’re ready, take a look at the best mortgage lenders around to get a quote that won’t be a mistake.
+When you’re ready, take a look at the best mortgage lenders around to get a quote.